NXG-SRE/Chatbot/README.md

 # Chatbot API
-Application create for interact with users, send messages and receive messages.
+Application created for interact with users, send messages and receive messages.
 ![Architecture Design](doc/Chatbot.svg)

 ## How to